Sea Surface Temperatures

 Global sea surface temperatures are rising

-During the past three decades, sea surface temperatures have exceeded the last century’s average every year and have been higher than at any other time since records began.
+During the past four decades, sea surface temperatures have exceeded the 20th century average every year and are now higher than at any other time since records began.

 About Sea Surface TemperaturesThe data shown represent temperatures in the upper 10 meters of the ocean and were drawn from the National Oceanic and Atmospheric Administration (NOAA) NOAAGlobalTemp dataset.